AWS-Big-Data-Projects/AWS-EMR/README.md

 Under Security and access choose the Security groups for Master link.

-Edit security groups from EMR cluster status.
-Choose ElasticMapReduce-master from the list.
+Edit security groups from EMR cluster status.Choose ElasticMapReduce-master from the list.

 Choose Inbound, Edit.

 Find the rule with the following settings and choose the x icon to delete it:

-Type

-SSH

-Port

-22

-Source

-Custom 0.0.0.0/0

-Scroll to the bottom of the list of rules and choose Add Rule.
+Type SSH Port22Source Custom 0.0.0.0/0 Scroll to the bottom of the list of rules and choose Add Rule.

 For Type, select SSH.